michaelkolesidis/michaelkolesidis.com/README.md

 Most of the elements are part of microinteractions and hovering over them or interacting with them in other ways triggers some animation (and in one case it also triggers sound).

+The website is responsive for desktop and mobile.

 ## Awards

 ### DESIGN AWARD - Honorable One Page Website